-Almost immediately in response to the assumed breakthrough in Argentina Lyman Spitzer Jr made very rapid assessments.
+Almost immediately in response to the assumed fusion breakthrough in Argentina, Lyman Spitzer Jr made some very rapid assessments.
 In less than two months from Juan Peron's announcement Spitzer had presented ideas to officials who embraced his directions which led to the main US nuclear fusion program.

 Assuming that confining hot plasmas within a magnetic field would work best, he decided a torus-type idea in a figure eight arrangement would overcome some important problems inherent in a simple torus.

 As detailed in information on the pinch effect, keeping plasmas confined is a challenge.

 At its most basic a single straight line plasma is envisaged.
 This leaves open ends where heat and plasma can escape weakening the chance of effective fusion.